epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmUserStatus defines the observed state of KeycloakRealmUser
+KeycloakRealmUserStatus defines the observed state of KeycloakRealmUser.

 <table>
     <thead>